Rangers remain road warriors with 3-0 win at Kings

+LOS ANGELES (AP) -- Take the New York Rangers off Broadway and they suddenly know how to shine again.

-LOS ANGELES (AP) -- Derek Stepan scored late in the second period, Antii Raanta made 30 saves for his eighth career shutout and the New York Rangers defeated the Los Angeles Kings 3-0 on Saturday night.
+Derek Stepan scored late in the second period, Antti Raanta made 30 saves for his eighth career shutout and the Rangers defeated the Los Angeles Kings 3-0 on Saturday night.

 Ryan McDonagh added a power-play goal and Rick Nash scored an empty-netter for the Rangers, who have won eight of their last 10 road games.

-Jonathan Quick made 17 saves for the Kings, who dropped nine points behind St. Louis for the second wild card in the Western Conference with eight games to play.
+During the same stretch, they've lost six straight at Madison Square Garden.

 Raanta was sharp in his last start before Henrik Lundqvist is set to return from a hip injury, denying Tyler Toffoli and Jonny Brodzinski on breakaways and stuffing Drew Doughty late in the third.
 Raanta earned his fourth shutout of the season, two more than Lundqvist has in 2016-17.

+''Well, he no doubt made all the timely saves tonight,'' Vigneault said. ''We had a few turnovers and they got some Grade-A looks and he made the saves.''

+With Raanta denying the Kings, the Rangers responded with some timely goals on the other end.

-McDonagh scored four seconds into a double minor against Andy Andreoff for high-sticking, putting a long shot through Quick's legs.
+McDonagh scored four seconds into a double minor against Andy Andreoff for high-sticking, putting a long shot through Jonathan Quick's legs.

 Stepan used some alert positioning to put the Rangers ahead with 6:58 left in the second.
-Standing at the foot of the crease, Stepan was skating toward the right spot to corral Brendan Smith's shot after it bounced off the boards and put it in the top netting.
+Standing at the foot of the crease, Stepan was skating toward the right spot to corral Brendan Smith's shot after it bounced off the boards and he put it in the top netting.

 It was Stepan's 14th goal, with Smith notching his first point since being acquired in a trade from Detroit.